Thames Basin Heaths Supplementary Planning Document (SPD)

 In order to protect the heathland habitat and the protected bird species, Runnymede along with other local authorities in Berkshire, Hampshire and Surrey as well as Natural England have agreed a set of avoidance and mitigation measures which allows residential development to continue to come forward.
 The avoidance and mitigation is in the form of Suitable Accessible Natural Greenspace (SANG) as alternative areas for recreation and the Strategic Access Management & Monitoring (SAMM) project.

-The Runnymede draft Thames Basin Heaths SPD sets out the Council's approach to the measures required to avoid/mitigate impacts to the SPA including how SANG can be delivered, financial contributions required towards the SAMM project and strategic SANG in the borough as well as establishing SANG catchment areas and will replace the current Thames Basin Heaths SPG adopted 2009.
-One of the main changes from the 2009 SPG is the proposal to move Runnymede in line with the other Thames Basin Heaths authorities by calculating SANG and SAMM contributions by occupancy rather than by number of dwellings.
+The Runnymede Thames Basin Heaths SPD sets out the Council's approach to the measures required to avoid/mitigate impacts to the SPA including how SANG can be delivered, financial contributions required towards the SAMM project and strategic SANG in the borough as well as establishing SANG catchment areas and replaces the Thames Basin Heaths SPG adopted in 2009.
+One of the main changes from the 2009 SPG is to move Runnymede in line with the other Thames Basin Heaths authorities by calculating SANG and SAMM contributions by occupancy rather than by number of dwellings.